-If you are suspicious that your kid might be addicted to sedative-hypnotics, look for mood swings, sleepiness, and lack of interest in friends and social events.
+If one is suspicious that their kids might be addicted to sedative-hypnotics, look for mood swings, sleepiness, and lack of interest in friends and social events.
 The sad truth is that more than 50% of high school students admit abusing prescription drugs.

 Sedative-Hypnotics Addiction & Treatment

-It’s emotionally overwhelming to find that someone you love is addicted to sedatives, to see them helpless and detached from reality and to witness them failing to stay clean.
+It’s emotionally overwhelming to find that someone a loved one is addicted to sedatives, to see them helpless and detached from reality and to witness them failing to stay clean.

 Detox is the first step of the recovery process.
 Despite the severity of the withdrawal symptoms, remember that they begin to fade around three days after the last dose.
 Many inpatient rehabs and outpatient facilities offer treatment for sedative-hypnotics addiction.
 Counseling, support groups, and aftercare are crucial to coping with cravings, comorbid disorders, and social problems.

 It’s hard to stay clean but Experienced give up on trying!
-Now it’s your wake-up call.
+Now it’s a time for wake-up call.

 Calls to our general hotline may be answered by Niznik Behavioral Health or other private treatment providers.